codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 To handle the communication using the MQTT protocol we need essentially 4 functions, 2 for each direction of the interaction between server and client:

-- A packing function (serializing or marshalling, i won't dive here in a dissertion on the correct usage of the terms)
+- A packing function (serializing or marshalling, I won't dive here in a dissertion on the correct usage of these terms)
 - An unpacking function (deserializing/unmarshalling)

 Supported by 2 functions to handle the encoding and decoding of the